Fresh Air Museum – Government Street:

 Come in and raise a glass to the Bard!

-The Bank of British Columbia Building is registered in the Canadian Registry of Historic Places.
+The Bank of British Columbia Building was designated as a heritage site by the City of Victoria in 1975 and is registered in the Canadian Registry of Historic Places.

 The Williams Building 1901